 The case for new National Parks

 Scotland’s landscapes rank amongst the best in the world in their richness, quality and diversity.
 We have wild mountains, pristine rivers and lochs, ancient forests and stunning coastline and islands, all rich in wildlife and history.
 Our landscapes enhance our quality of life and our well-being.
 They give us inspiration, refreshment and enjoyment.
-They provide great opportunities for outdoor recreation, including walking recreation, including walking, cycling, canoeing and mountaineering.
+National Parks provide great opportunities for outdoor recreation, including walking recreation, including walking, cycling, canoeing and mountaineering.
 They are one of the main reasons why people visit Scotland, so they support important economic benefits through tourism, our largest industry.
 With landscapes of such quality you might expect Scotland to have several National Parks – the principal tool used across the world to safeguard and manage fine landscapes.
 However Scotland has only two.

 Our report Unfinished Business (see below) summarises the benefits National Park status brings, and proposes seven further National Parks for Scotland